-Member complaints should be directed to the manager of the appropriate department.
-Chugach will respond to the substance of each service complaint within 10 working days of its receipt.
-If the matter is not resolved to the member's satisfaction, the complaint will be directed to the appropriate division director and, if still unsatisfied, to the general manager.
+Member complaints should be directed to the Director of Member Services.
+Chugach will provide a response to each service complaint within 10 working days of its receipt.
+If the member informs Chugach that they are not satisfied with the initial response, the complaint will be directed to the appropriate division executive manager for a response.
+If the member is still dissatisfied, the complaint will be directed to the Chief Executive Officer.
 If the matter is still unresolved, the complaint will then be directed to the Chugach Board of Directors.
 Members may, however, appeal to the Regulatory Commission of Alaska at any time.